kondrak/rust64/README.md

 ### Screenshot:
 [![Screenshot](http://kondrak.info/images/rust64_github_prev.png?raw=true)](http://kondrak.info/images/rust64_github.png?raw=true)

-The emulator comes with a memory debugger letting you view the current state of each memory page in RAM, VIC registers, CIA registers, Color RAM and SID.
+The emulator comes with a memory debugger which lets you view the current state of each memory page in RAM, VIC registers, CIA registers, SID registers and Color RAM.
 The VIC window is a ICU64-style raster debugger, each pixel representing one VIC cycle and events associated with it.
 For performance reasons, the windows are updated once per C64 frame.

 Build instructions
 ------------------